 My suggested usage:

-- Use with compress for muscle pain and stiffness
+- I use it as a compress for muscle pain and stiffness.

-- Add a drop to your hand or mix with your favourite facial moisturizer, and treat your skin to a mini facial massage!
+- I add a drop to my hand or I mix it with my facial moisturizer to treat my skin to a mini facial massage!

 - I never run out of this one!
 Make a basic homemade body scrub by combining coconut oil, sugar, and Lavender essential oil.
 Start with 3–4 drops and gradually add more as desired.

 - Create a spa-like retreat by combining 1 cup Epsom salt and 4 drops Lavender and adding to a hot bath.